Luke-Wilson/blog/source/_drafts/Playing-nice-with-the-MEAN-stack-pt2.md

-Essentially we will be replacing the 'database' variable, which is just an object literal, with an actual MongoDB database.
+Essentially we will be replacing the <code>mockDatabase</code> array with an actual MongoDB database.

 Broad steps:
 - Run mongod, since we're going to be creating and accessing a database on our local machine.
 If you were hosting your database somewhere, you could skip this step.